oscarfergue98/crespo-fernandez-revision/README.md

 3. **plots**: this folder contains contains all the plots in .eps format produced for the revision.

-4. **main_code.R**: this .R file contains all the code generated to reproduce the vast majority of results to answer to the referee comments
+4. **main_code.R**: this .R file contains all the code generated to reproduce the vast majority of results to answer to the referee comments related to the tables of the paper.
+More specifically, this code produces Table 3, Table A.3, and Table A.5, which are reconsiderations of the original tables after addressing referees comments.

 5. **revision_cds.R**: this .R file contains all the code generated to reproduce results to answer to Reviewer's 1 Comment 4 (adding CDS as an additional variable in our BMA models)